sicpa-dlab/didcomm-jvm/README.md

 The following CI checks are run against every PR:
 - all tests must pass
-- code style ios analyzed using ktlint.
+- code style is analyzed using ktlint.